ksu-cs-textbooks/intro-python/content/z-homeworks/03-statemachine/a-vending-machine.md

 ## Submitting

-Once you have completed this program, submit your `homework3.py` file via Codio or the assignment on Canvas.
+Once you have completed this program, submit your `homework` file via Codio or the assignment on Canvas.